 Goethe once said once you've seen Naples you can die.
-Whether or not this is true is, of course, debatable, but what is certain is that one can't appreciate the unique characteristics of the city or it's people without taking into account that they live in the shadow of a mighty volcano.
+Whether or not this is true is, of course, debatable, but what is certain is that one can't appreciate the unique characteristics of the city or its people without taking into account that they live in the shadow of a mighty volcano.
 Mount Vesuvius, destroyer of Pompeii, is still active today and the Vesuvius National Park was created in part to safeguard this famous volcano.
-The park is also committed to promoting scientific research and environmental education in this area, which is so rich in historical and geological interest.
+The park is also committed to promote scientific research and environmental education in this area, which is so rich in historical and geological interest.
 The territory of the national park has a unique natural and historical importance and produces agriculture unlike any other part of Italy.

 Mount Vesuvius is located in the Campania plain and has two morphological structures, the Vesuvius Great Cone and Somma caldera.
 The highest point of the Somma caldera is Punta Nasone, which reaches 1,132 meters, and represents the remains of an ancient volcano, which was active more than 30,000 years ago.
 Valle del Gigante is a large depression that is divided by the Valle dell'Inferno and Atrio del Cavallo, which represents the inner parts of the old caldera.
 The great cone of Vesuvio is located within this space.

-Italian Parks - Vesuvius National Park.
+Italian Parks - Vesuvius National Park

 Mount Somma originated at the beginning of the Quaternary period and erupted several times from 6,000 to 3,000 BC.
 After a long period of dormancy Somma began to tremble in 63 AD and again erupted in 79 AD destroying the towns of Stabia, Pompeii and Erolano.
 These three towns were completely buried under thick layers of ash and lava and are now one of the biggest tourist draws in the world.
 The structures and people preserved by the ash show an unparalleled glimpse into the lives of the citizens of the area at the time of the destruction.